Phlebotinum Killed the Dinosaurs

 - According to the Doctor Who serial Earthshock, the "meteor" that wiped out the dinosaurs was actually a Cyberman ship which crashed into the planet with Adric on board.

-- Power Rangers: Dino Thunder plays an odd twist on it- it was just a random meteorite, but it became a magical meteorite, which shattered into mineral macguffins, which then imprinted on the dinosaurs (possibly absorbing dino life energy in the process).
+- Power Rangers Dino Thunder plays an odd twist on it- it was just a random meteorite, but it became a magical meteorite, which shattered into mineral macguffins, which then imprinted on the dinosaurs (ensuring that they could plausibly be used to bring the dinosaurs back).

 - Kyoryu Sentai Zyuranger gives us Bandora, whose son was killed by a dinosaur.
 She sold her soul to the devil to gain the power to destroy the dinosaurs.
 When she was sealed, only two dinosaur eggs remained, and her main goal after being revived is to destroy those two eggs.